bchinmz/angular-explorer/index.md

 After searching high and low, dozing off several tutorial videos, I found that **Angular from theory to practice** by **Asim Hussain** is suitable for me to pick Angular from scratch.
 I start from minimal javascript knowledge.
 So some introduction about ES6/Typescript help me to pick up Angular faster.
 Easy to follow short tutorial is useful, as I can code and study at the same time.
 I learn faster with moving fingers.

-Once master the basics, I move to (https://angular.io) to search for more information.
+Once master the basics, I move to [Angular IO](https://angular.io) to search for more information.
 It is like a dictionary for angular.
 However there is not much example given though.
 I found the documentation about angular best practice is useful for a beginner like me.
 It is better to start right.

 As I work on Angular project, scenario gets tricky.
-Then I found my dear ex-colleague wrote all the articles that’s solve all my problem (https://scotch.io/@jecelyn).
-Thanks Jeceyln!
+Then I found my dear ex-colleague wrote all the articles that’s solve all my problem.
+Thanks [Jeceyln](https://scotch.io/@jecelyn)!
 Only problem is some of her posts are hosted in medium (banned for whoever access via Malaysia internet).
 I having hard time understanding the article without image.
 (Sad)